What Size Heat Pump? (and lots more besides!)

 Limitations of a room by room survey

-The obvious limitation to this method is that you or the engineer will probably never know the exact materials that have been used to build your house.
+The obvious limitation to the room by room method is that you or the engineer will probably never truly know the exact materials that have been used to build your house.

 Assumptions can and will be made based on the property age.